 - family history of cancer and symptoms of breast cancer

-- special needs and any subsequent care and treatment received outside the program that relates to our service provision.
+- special needs and any subsequent care and treatment that you have received outside the program that may relate to our services

 How do we collect your information?